 How to Keep Your Internal Communications Sharp During Crisis

 As an internal communications professional, it’s your responsibility to make sure that the information you’re giving to employees is accurate, up to date, and essential.

-- Use reputable outlets for your information (like the World Health Organization)
+- Use reputable outlets for your information.

-- Make sure that you’re using accessible language in your internal emails
+- Make sure that you’re using accessible language in your internal emails.

-- Outline any company-wide policies, such as expectations around remote work
+- Outline any company-wide policies, such as expectations around remote work.

 How to communicate with employees during a crisis